jameshwang/100_golang_projects_challenge/002_simple_db/README.md

 1. Why are the functions getting so long with all these `if err != nil` statements?
 Am I not breaking these logical parts out enough?
 Should I be checking each err value or can I skip a few?
+1. Research these other libraries out there like gorilla